 Each director is elected annually by a majority of the votes cast.
 This means that the number of votes cast "FOR" a director nominee's election must exceed 50% of the number of votes cast with respect to the election of that nominee in order for the nominee to be elected.
 Abstentions and broker non-votes are not counted as votes cast.
-It is the intention of the persons named as proxies in the accompanying proxies submitted by stockholders to vote for each of the seven nominees described below unless authority to vote for the nominee to unwilling to serve at the time of the Annual Meeting, or for good cause will not serve as a director, the persons named as proxies will have discretionary authority to vote for the remaining nominees and for a substitute nominee(s) to fill the vacancy unless the Board reduces the number of directors to be elected at the Annual Meeting.
-It is not anticipated that any nominee will be unavailable or will decline to serve as a director.
+It is the intention of the persons named as proxies in the accompanying proxies submitted by stockholders to vote for each of the seven nominees described below unless authority to vote for the nominees or any individual nominee is withheld by a stockholder in such stockholder's proxy.
+If for any reason any nominee becomes unable or unwilling to serve at the time of the Annual Meeting, or for good cause will not serve as a director, the persons named as proxies will have discretionary authority to vote for the remaining nominees and for a substitute nominee(s) to fill the vacancy unless the Board reduces the number of directors to be elected at the Annual Meeting.
+It is not anticipated that any nominee will be unavailable or will decline to serve as a director